 † Populations may not be currently present.

 Ecology: The Skipjack Herring inhabits open waters of large rivers and their lakes (Becker 1983).
 This species prefers fine substrates and clear waters (Cross and Huggins 1975) and is known to inhabit depths of 1.5–13.9m in the Mississippi River (Miranda and Killgore 2014).
 Adults often aggregate in the swift tailwaters of dams.
-It is a euryhaline species, and is known to be andramadous in the Gulf of Mexico but can also complete its life cycle solely in freshwater (Etnier and Starnes 1993).
+It is a euryhaline species, and is known to be anadromous in the Gulf of America but can also complete its life cycle solely in freshwater (Etnier and Starnes 1993).
 Exact thermal range is unknown, but in a laboratory study this species’ upper avoidance temperature was 29°C (Coutant 1977).
 The diet of the Skipjack Herring is broad, including plankton, insects, and small fishes.
 Populations often swim in schools and engage in communal feeding (Becker 1983; Dembkowski and Miranda 2014).
 Individuals often leap or “skip” from the water when in pursuit of fish.
 This species spawns in spring by casting eggs onto substrate, and females often migrate upstream but can be blocked by dams.
 Females mature after 2 or 3 years (Etnier and Starnes 1993).
 Fecundity ranges from 100,000–300,000 and averages 146,000 eggs per female (Jaric et al. 2015).

 References: (click for full references)